Oriented pro-$\ell$ groups with the Bogomolov-Positselski property: Introduction

 \section{Introduction}

-By an {\sl $\ell$-oriented profinite group} for a prime number $\ell$ we understand a profinite group $G$ together with a continuous group homomorphism of profinite groups $\theta\colon G\to\Z_\ell^\times$, where $\Z_\ell^\times$ denotes the group of units of the ring of $\ell$-adic integers $\Z_\ell$.
+By an {\sl $\ell$-oriented profinite group} for a prime number $\ell$ we understand a profinite group $G$ together with a continuous homomorphism of profinite groups $\theta\colon G\to\Z_\ell^\times$, where $\Z_\ell^\times$ denotes the group of units of the ring of $\ell$-adic integers $\Z_\ell$.
 An $\ell$-oriented pro-$\ell$ group $(G,\theta)$ will be simply called an {\sl oriented pro-$\ell$ group}.
-For a field $\K$ its absolute Galois group $G_{\K}=\Gal(\baK/\K)$, where $\baK$ denotes a separable closure of $\K$, is a profinite group.
-Furthermore, for any prime number $\ell$, $G_{\K}$ carries naturally the cyclotomic $\ell$-orientation $\theta_{\K,\ell}\colon G_{\K}\to \Z_\ell^\times$ (cf. Example~\ref{ex:Galois}, \cite[(1.3)]{qw:cyclotomic}).
-The following conjecture formulated by L.~Positselski in \cite[Conjecture~2]{pos:k} might be considered as the pro-$\ell$ version of Bogomolov's conjecture (cf. \cite{bogo} and \cite[Conjecture~1]{pos:k}).
+For a field $\K$, we denote by $G_{\K}=\Gal(\baK/\K)$ its absolute Galois group, where $\baK$ denotes a separable closure of $\K$.
+For any prime number $\ell$, $G_{\K}$ carries naturally the cyclotomic $\ell$-orientation $\tilde\theta_{\K,\ell}\colon G_{\K}\to \Z_\ell^\times$ (cf. Example~\ref{ex:Galois} and \cite[(1.3)]{qw:cyclotomic}).
+The following conjecture formulated by L.~Positselski in \cite[Conjecture~2]{pos:k} was motivated by an earlier conjecture of F.~Bogomolov (cf. \cite{bogo} and \cite[Conjecture~1]{pos:k}, see also Remark~\ref{rem:history Bogoconj} below).